Kyle46220/R3F/2021MayNotes.md

 ok so finally got he drawers appearing in position.
 It was a regular small oversight of just accessing an object with the wrong index.
 DUH.

 next will be to make them change position with the on screen controls.
 Which I think I can do just by putting a property inside the drwer component when it is loaded inside drawer fill.
 I might have to have some maths but I think that is pretty straightforward.
 I just want to avoid having some big state object that has all this data in it.

+don't have different types of thins in something you want to iterate over.
+Also put the filter as early as possiblre/.